 \section{Introduction}

-Besides the well-known fact of being the first algorithm to be discovered that could solve linear programs (LPs) in polynomial time, the ellipsoid method has at least two other aspects that make it an important tool for the computer science theoretician.
-The first is that the algorithm is able to handle not only high-dimensional explicit LPs, but also certain implicitly given LPs that are described by exponentially many, or even infinitely many, linear inequalities.
-These include some of the most celebrated groundwork pieces of combinatorial optimization, such as the weighted matching problem on general graphs, and the submodular function minimization problem, among others.
-The second important feature of the ellipsoid method is that its polynomial running time in the bit-model of computation, taking into account potential issues of numeric instability, is since a long time ago well understood~\cite{GroetschelLovaszSchrijverBook}.
+Besides being the first algorithm to be discovered that could solve linear programs (LPs) in polynomial time, the ellipsoid method has at least two other features that make it an important tool for the computer science theoretician.
+The first is that it is able to handle implicit LPs given by exponentially many, or even infinitely many, linear inequalities.
+These include some of the most fundamental problems of combinatorial optimization and mathematical programming, such as the weighted matching problem on general graphs, the submodular function minimization problem, or approximately solving semidefinite programs.
+The second important feature of the ellipsoid method is that, for LPs, its running time is polynomial in the bit length of its input and is provably robust against issues of numerical instability (see, e.g.,~\cite{GroetschelLovaszSchrijverBook}).

-There is a third emerging and to some extent surprising feature of the ellipsoid method that is of particular significance for the logician and the descriptive complexity theorist.
-The starting point is the important breakthrough result of Anderson, Dawar and Holm~\cite{Anderson:2015} who developed a method called \emph{folding} for dealing with symmetries in an LP.
-They used this method for showing that, for the special case of LPs, the ellipsoid method can be implemented in fixed-point logic with counting (FPC), and hence in polynomial time, but \emph{choicelessly}, i.e., in a way that the symmetries from the input are respected all along the computation, as well as in the output.
-As the main application of their result, they proved that the class of graphs that have a perfect matching could be defined in FPC, thus solving one of the well-known open problems raised by Blass, Gurevich and Shelah in their work on Choiceless Polynomial Time~\cite{Blass2002}.
-The method of folding was extended further by Dawar and Wang for dealing with explicitly bounded and full-dimensional semidefinite programs~(SDPs)~\cite{DawarW17}.
+There is a third emerging feature of the ellipsoid method that is of particular significance for the logician and the descriptive complexity theorist.
+The starting point is the important breakthrough result of Anderson, Dawar and Holm~\cite{Anderson:2015} who developed a method called \emph{folding} to deal with symmetries in an LP.
+They used this method to show that, for the special case of LPs, the ellipsoid method can be implemented in fixed-point logic with counting (FPC), and hence in polynomial time, but \emph{choicelessly}, i.e., in a way that the symmetries of the input are respected all along the computation, and in the output.
+As the main application of their result, they proved that the class of graphs that have a perfect matching could be defined in~FPC, thus solving one of the open problems raised by Blass, Gurevich and Shelah in their work on Choiceless Polynomial Time~\cite{Blass2002}.
+The method of folding was extended further by Dawar and Wang to deal with explicitly-bounded and full-dimensional semidefinite programs~(SDPs)~\cite{DawarW17}.